lykmapipo/kue-scheduler/README.md

 Scheduling API is heavily inspired and borrowed from [agenda](https://github.com/rschmukler/agenda) and others.

 *Note!: expiry key notification are now enabled by default, if provided kue options has a permission to do so unless explicit disabled by passing `skipConfig` option when creating `kue` instance*

+*Note!: kue-scheduler v0.6.0 is a refactored version of previous kue-scheduler to allow redis data structure and schedule queue best practice.
+API is the same but some of internal working may not work as previous ones*

 ## Requirements
 - Redis 2.8.0 or higher.